rusbomber/VictoriaLogs/docs/victorialogs/logsql.md

 _time:5m | last 10 by (request_duration)
 ```

-It is possible returning up to `N` logs individually per each group of logs with the same set of [fields](https://docs.victoriametrics.com/victorialogs/keyconcepts/#data-model),
+It is possible to return up to `N` logs individually for each group of logs with the same set of [fields](https://docs.victoriametrics.com/victorialogs/keyconcepts/#data-model),
 by enumerating the set of these fields in `partition by (...)`.
-For example, the following query returns up to 3 logs with the biggest `request_duration` per each host over the last hour:
+For example, the following query returns up to 3 logs with the biggest `request_duration` for each host over the last hour:

 ```logsql
 _time:1h | last 3 by (request_duration) partition by (host)